Team-Ferry/Paranormal-XJTU/README.md

 ![image](https://github.com/kiyotakali/Paranormal-XJTU/blob/main/%E9%94%AE%E4%BD%8D%E6%8C%87%E5%BC%95.png)

+#### Some noteworthy issues
+- Please do not press space too quickly when entering the plot in the game or you may get stuck!
+- If you press the R button and it doesn't respond, press it a few more times.

 ### Our Team
 - 💞 Team Ferry, consisting of 6 undergraduates in Xjtu finished the whole project.
 - 💪 Take an exciting trip around the campus of Xi'an Jiaotong University while trying to solve a series of ghostly mysteries!